DefangLabs/defang-docs/docs/concepts/pulumi.md

 # Pulumi

 :::warning
-Pulumi support is currently only available for Defang Hosted.
+Pulumi support is currently only available for Defang Playground.
 We are working on support for Defang BYOC.
 :::

 You can use Pulumi to define your Defang services.
 This allows you to integrate your Defang services with other cloud resources.